Pouiks/componentLab/README.md

  v2.0: Team collaboration mode

+📄 License
+This project is licensed under the MIT License — see the LICENSE file for details.

 💬 Support
 🐛 GitHub Issues

 💭 GitHub Discussions

+📧 your-email@example.com

 ⭐ Acknowledgements
 Thanks to all contributors

 Inspired by real-world developer needs

+Built with ❤️ for the dev community

 ⭐ If ComponentLab is useful to you, please give the project a star!